Skip to main content

 Libra mascot presenting

 Project scope is a hard wall.
-An @-mention in Project A can’t reach Project B. Need a clause from another matter?
-Drag it into Documents here.
+An @-mention in Project A can’t reach Project B. Need a document from another matter?
+Switch to that project, open the document’s menu in Project files and pick Move to project — it re-homes the document, so it leaves the matter it came from.

 What lives inside a project